factorhouse/kpow-streams-agent/README.md

 2. Invalid connection details passed to `StreamsRegistry` constructor.
 If this is the case you will see Kafka producer exceptions in the logs of your streams application.
 3. Telemetry is still being calculated.
 After a fresh deployment, it might take up to 2 minutes for initial streams telemetry to be calculated.

-You can verify `StreamsRegistry` is sending telemetry to your Kafka Cluster by using Data Inspect in kPow:
+You can verify `StreamsRegistry` is sending telemetry to your Kafka Cluster by using Data Inspect in Kpow:

 * Select topic `__oprtr_snapshot_state`
 * Choose `Transit / JSON` as the key deserializer